I think many of us get into a routine when it comes to going to…

 - Hiking the Skyline Trail in Jasper National Park

-- The Hike to Nigel Pass in Jasper National Park
+- The Hike to Nigel Pass in Banff National Park

 - Canyoning in Jasper National Park